Skip to content

 Configuration File

-The default settings are sufficient for light usage.
-If advanced customization is needed, you need to modify the configuration file or make modifications in the admin interface after initialization.
+The default system configuration is sufficient for light use.
+If advanced customization is needed, you need to modify the configuration file or modify it in the administrator interface after initialization.

 https://github.com/oneclickvirt/oneclickvirt/blob/main/server/config.yaml

-Here is the complete initialization configuration file.
-The specific configuration items will be explained below:
+Here is the complete initialized configuration file.
+The following will explain the specific configuration items:

 auth Authentication Configuration